 \section{Introduction}

 Frobenius manifold is a geometric realization introduced by B. Dubrovin for a potential satisfying a system of partial differential equations known as Witten-Dijkgraaf-Verlinde-Verlinde (WDVV) equations which describes the module space of two dimensional topological field theory.
 Remarkably, Frobenius manifolds are also recognized in many other fields in mathematics like invariant theory, quantum cohomology, integrable systems and singularity theory \cite{DuRev}.
-Briefly, a Frobenius algebra is a commutative associative algebra with unity $e$ and a nondegenerate bilinear form $\Pi$ invariant under product, i.e., $\Pi(a\cdot b,c)=\Pi(a,b\cdot c)$.
+Briefly, a Frobenius algebra is a commutative associative algebra with identity $e$ and a nondegenerate bilinear form $\Pi$ compatible with the product, i.e., $\Pi(a\circ b,c)=\Pi(a,b\circ c)$.
 A Frobenius manifold is a manifold with a smooth structure of a Frobenius algebra on the tangent space at any point with certain compatibility conditions.
-Globally, we require the metric $\Pi$ to be flat and the unity vector field $e$ is constant with respect to it.
-In this article, we will show that orbit spaces of some non-reflection representations of finite groups acquire Frobenius structures.
+Globally, we require the metric $\Pi$ to be flat and the identity vector field $e$ is constant with respect to its Levi-Civita connection.
+In this article, we show that orbits spaces of some non-reflection representations of finite groups acquire Frobenius manifold structures.